-In 2018, the Jersey Law Reports (JLRs) and some of the unreported judgments have continued to be published on the Justis Publishing website on a profit sharing basis.
+The JLRs and some of the unreported judgments continue to be published on the Justis Publishing website on a profit sharing basis.
 Income from this source is shown in the Profit and Loss Account on page 9.
-Meanwhile the citations published on the Justis sister website, Justcite, are further increasing Jersey's global presence and driving traffic to the JLIB website.
-The resultant on-line sales (or "pay as you go") are also shown in the Profit and Loss Account on page 9.
+In addition, citations published on the Justis sister website, Justcite, are further increasing Jersey's global presence and driving traffic to the JLIB website.
+The resultant on-line sales (or "pay as you go") are also shown on page 9.